Superman (Earth-One): Fictional biography

 In the Crisis, Superman led the other heroes of the multiverse in the struggle against the Anti-Monitor—though he found himself targeted by the villain above other heroes.
-In the end, Anti-Monitor was defeated and the remaining universes saved but many heroes died in the struggle including his friend the Barry Allen Flash and his cousin Supergirl.
+In the end, Anti-Monitor was defeated and the remaining universes saved but many heroes died in the struggle including his friend Barry Allen and his cousin Supergirl.
 After the struggle, he took her body to New Krypton where he, along with her parents, buried her.

-This version of Superman was given a send off with Alan Moore’s “Whatever Happened to the Man of Tomorrow?” which outgoing editor Julius Schwartz instructed to be written as if it were the last Superman story ever—which it in fact was for the Earth One Superman as that version of the character was replaced by John Byrne's reboot in the next issue.
+This version of Superman was given a send off with Alan Moore’s "Whatever Happened to the Man of Tomorrow?" where Superman de-powers himself with Gold Kryptonite and apparently freezes to death as atonement for killing Mister Mxyzptlk.
+The ending strongly implies that Lois' husband, Jordan Elliott is a de-powered Superman in disguise as their infant son squeezes a lump of coal until it becomes a diamond.
+Outgoing editor Julius Schwartz instructed this to be written as if it were the last Superman story ever—which it in fact was for the Earth-One Superman as that version of the character was replaced by John Byrne's reboot in the next issue.

-The Earth-One Superman was long thought erased but in the years since Crisis glimpses of parallel dimensions, alternate timelines, and the restored multiverse shows, that however remote, he and the Earth One universe still exist.
+The Earth-One Superman was long thought erased but in the years since Crisis glimpses of parallel dimensions, alternate timelines, and the restored multiverse shows, that however remote, he and the Earth-One universe still exist.

 Allies

 As the first prominent superpowered superhero of Earth-One, Superboy met few other peers his own age outside of his trips to the 30th Century to serve as part of the Legion of Super-Heroes.
 Earth-One's main other superpowered superhero during Superboy's era was the teenaged Aquaman (who called himself "Aquaboy").
-After Superman reached adulthood, other superheroes made their debuts, including Batman, Wonder Woman, Green Lantern, the Flash, and the Martian Manhunter.
+After Superman reached adulthood, other superheroes made their debuts, including Batman, Wonder Woman, Green Lantern, the Flash, and Martian Manhunter.
 The above group of heroes plus Superman decided to form the superhero team the Justice League of America.